magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_shapes_triangle.md

 # Triangular Meshes

 The magnetic field of a homogeneously magnetized body is equivalent to the field of a charged surface.
-The surface is the hull of the body and the charge density is proportional to the projection of the magnetization vector onto the surface normal.
+The surface is the hull of the body, and the charge density is proportional to the projection of the magnetization vector onto the surface normal.

 It is very common to approximate the surface of bodies by triangular meshes, which can then be transformed into magnets using the `Triangle` and the `TriangularMesh` classes.
 When using these classes one should abide by the following rules:

-1. The surface must be closed, or, all missing faces must have zero charge (magnetization vector perpendicular to surface normal).
+1. The surface must be closed, or all missing faces must have zero charge (magnetization vector perpendicular to surface normal).
 2. All triangles are oriented outwards (right-hand-rule)
 3. The surface must not be self-intersecting.
-4. For the B-field the magnetic polarization must be added on the inside of the body.
+4. For the B-field magnetic polarization must be added on the inside of the body.

 ## Cuboctahedron Magnet